 The property firm listed its P2.7-billion bonds due 2017, 2020 and 2021 in the Philippine Dealing & Exchange Corp.
 (PDEx), the country’s fixed income trading platform.

 “We are grateful for the success of our maiden bond issuance and the confidence accorded to us by the investing public.
-This is a testament to the company’s sound financial management and profitable business model,” said Jose Antonio, chairman of Century Properties.
+This is a testament to the company’s sound financial management and profitable business model,” said Jose Antonio, Executive Chairman of the Board of Century Properties.

 The listed property arm of the Antonio family said proceeds from the maiden retail bond offering will be used to partly finance capital expenditures for select residential and commercial projects with completion dates ranging from 2017 to 2019.